 Sadly, if it gets too hot, your head-type lettuce won’t form heads.

 The heat may cause your plants to “bolt” or go to seed.
 If that happens, harvest immediately and salvage what you can of the leaves.

 As the heat-loving crops grow taller, they’ll provide shade and hopefully extend the harvest of your lettuce.

 Fighting Pests and Disease

-However, there are others that are just as loathsome, especially when the weather warms.
+However, there are other pests that are just as loathsome, especially when the weather warms.

 The problem with pesticides is that the leaves absorb anything you spray on them.

-Again, healthy, well-draining soil with plenty of room between plants to allow for air circulation is the best prevention against those types of diseases.
+Again, healthy, well-draining soil with plenty of room between plants to allow for air circulation is the best prevention against moisture-related diseases.

 Another common affliction is tip burn, which is caused by a change in moisture and often related to a calcium deficiency.